Christmas Hawaii Family Trip

 Because Kauai lies at the edge of the tropical zone, it technically has only two seasons, both of them warm.
 The dry season corresponds to summer, and the rainy season generally runs during the winter from November to March.

-Step one was to complete our desired Diamond Head hike, and even though it is only 760 feet above sea level, the final portion of the hike is via a very steep set of stairs to the WWII Army observation post - and the view from the top is incredible !
+After we finished our excellent Leonard's baked goods, our next step one was to complete our desired Diamond Head hike, and even though it is only 760 feet above sea level, the final portion of the hike is via a very steep set of stairs to the WWII Army observation post - and the view from the top is incredible!
 Waikiki is immediately to the north, and all the hotels and beach are easily seen (we brought binoculars this trip), and to the south you can see the next bay and it's beautiful beach.

 This was the "easy part" of the trail!
 See how the trail descends off to the left?
 That brings you back down to the parking lot area, and that part of the trail is a much more modest descent.